 Pyrgos is definitely not a location for the party crowd.
 Instead, it suits people who want to throw themselves into traditional Greek island life and absorb a traditional Greek Island village’s wonderful atmosphere.

 Stay in Pyrgos if: you want local village but still close to big town like Fira; you want to get away from the tourist crowds; you want great views of the whole island, you love wine, you want to stay in a central and pretty village.

 Best places to stay in Pyrgos:

 Boutique Hotel Anagennisis This boutique hotel is located right in the centre of Pyrgos, an a short drive by car from Kaiafa Lake and Archaeological Museum of Olympia.
 Guest can enjoy Mediterranean or Greek traditional in its on-site restaurant.

 Akrotiri is famous for its Minoan ruins of Ancient Akrotiri.
 Similar to Pompeii, a volcanic explosion destroyed this ancient settlement.
 Excavations have revealed a wealth of fascinating historical artifacts that have done much to inform us about this period of bronze-age history.
-A visit to the ancient city is a highlight of your stay in this area.

 You can reach the ruins by taking regular buses from Fira to the Akrotiri Red Beach’s car park, and then walk to the archaeological site.